 Wat Chai Watthanaram is one of the most historical sites of Ayutthaya.
-No doubt one of its most impressive features is the 35-meter long prang which is in the center of the complex.
-Its architecture style was actually influenced by that of Angkor Wat in Cambodia.
+No doubt one of its most impressive features is the 35-meter-long prang which is in the center of the complex.
+Its architectural style was actually influenced by that of Angkor Wat in Cambodia.

 This temple is certainly a popular choice for locals as well as international tourists.
-I loved watching all the ladies dressed up in traditional dresses taking photos.
+I loved watching all the ladies dressed up in traditional dresses and taking photos.

 How I Book Cheap Transport In Thailand: 12Go Asia

 Unlike many of the other temples which are often on people’s must-see in Ayutthaya lists, Wat Thammikarat is still a working temple.
 It is common to see monks strolling around going about their business.

 Though, a favorite sight is a massive gold reclining Buddha.
-Seriously it is so big you just have to see.
+Seriously it is so big you just have to see it.
 It even is housed in its very own building next to the temple.

 Wat Phra Ram

 Often skipped by many tour groups you can usually expect Wat Phra Ram to be quieter than the other temples.
 This is perfect if you are wanting a bit of relaxation or simply appreciate the beauty of Ayutthaya without camera shutters clicking.